ShutovAndrey/framework-free-account/README.md

 ```

-where n - number of payments you wish to create
+where n - number of payments you wish to process